The Shell

 Using the shell

-When you log into remote Eos, you will see a welcome screen that looks similar to this with a prompt:
+When you log into remote Eos, you will see a welcome screen like this with a prompt:

 *-----------------------------------------------------------------------------*